Fortnite season 6 is coming Thursday: Here's what we know so far

 Season 6's teaser tweets

-Here's what Epic Games released as its first teaser Monday on Twitter:
+Here's what Epic Games released as its first teaser Monday on Twitter, saying "All great parties need a DJ."

 The second tweet has the same purple cube background as the first, but this time shows a masked hero that looks like it has some kind of wild west theme.
-The text says "saddle up!" which might mean horses are being added into Fortnite's small selection of vehicles, but that could be a stretch.
-Epic will likely post more teasers (that are hopefully less vague) in the next couple days leading up to the start of season 6, so check back here for more clues daily.
+The text -- "Saddle up!" -- might mean horses are being added to Fortnite's small selection of vehicles, but that could be a stretch.
+Epic will likely post more teasers (that are hopefully less vague) in the next couple of days leading up to the start of season 6, so check back here for more clues daily.

 Season 6's patch notes